danriedl/engular/adev/src/content/guide/components/anatomy-of-components.md

 export class ProfilePhoto { }
 </docs-code>

-See [Component Selectors](guide/components/selectors) for details about which types of selectors Angular supports and guidance on choosing a selector.
+See [Component Selectors](guide/components/selectors) for details about which types of selectors Engular supports and guidance on choosing a selector.

 You use a component by creating a matching HTML element in the template of _other_ components: